Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 </tr>
 </table>

-These key user types were developped in to further user stories, which can be seen in our [Gantt chart](Images/updated_gantt.png).
-However, the main ones can be seen in this use case diagram:
+A further break down of the user stories can be seen in our [Gantt chart](Images/updated_gantt.png).
+However, the main ones are outlined in this use case diagram:

 ![Use case](Images/dotuml.png)